-For billions of years, lake waves and erosion have carved out fascinating arches, caves, and caverns into the reddish-brown sandstone in the cliffs on the north shore of Devils Island, Swallow Point on Sand Island, and along the mainland near the lakeshore’s western boundary.
+For billions of years, lake waves and erosion have carved out fascinating arches, caves, and caverns.
+They transformed the reddish-brown sandstone into the cliffs on the north shore of Devils Island, Swallow Point on Sand Island, and along the mainland near the lakeshore’s western boundary.

 Best Way to See the Sea Caves?
 On the Water.